 The table game selection at Betzest is well-represented, with nearly 100 games when you factor in all of the different variations.
 While most of the games are the standard blackjack, roulette, baccarat, and poker, there are some more exotic games sprinkled in amongst the selection including Dragon Tiger, Sic Bo, and Oasis Poker.
 Live dealer games are available in abundance, with more than 80 titles from the likes of Evolution and xProGaming.
 The tables vary by buy-in level, but the overall quality is very high here, and I was impressed with the different games I played.

 There are a decent number of banking options available at Betzest, including eWallets, credit cards, and bank transfer.
 The payout times for these methods vary, with eWallet being the fastest and bank wire being the slowest.
-My test withdrawal to a Skrill account was paid after roughly 48 hours which is just about acceptable, if not lightning fast.
-If there are aspects of the banking I dislike, they are firstly the pending time that ranges from 24-72 hours before your withdrawals are paid.
-And secondly the casino reserves the right to pay you in instalments if you should win more than a grand total of only €2000.
+My test withdrawal to a Skrill account was paid after roughly 24-48 hours which is acceptable, if not lightning fast.
+If there are aspects of the banking I dislike, the casino reserves the right to pay you in instalments if you should win more than a grand total of only €2000.
 This sort of instalment clause is something that I see regularly at casinos these days, but it is rare to see one with such a low trigger limit.
 Thankfully the casino explicitly states that progressive jackpot wins are exempt from this limitation.

 Customer support can be reached via live chat and email.
 I rang up the help from the chat box and had a rep speaking to me in under 20 seconds.
 I ended up asking about the banking processes and the withdrawal limits as they aren't all that clear on the site, and got straightforward answers.
 The support team definitely know enough to answer the everyday simple stuff.